reportportal/kubernetes/reportportal/README.md

 kubectl create -f letsencrypt-clusterissuer.yaml
 ```

-#### 3. Update your ReportPortal installation with a new Ingress Configuration to be access at a TLS endpoint
+#### 3. Update your ReportPortal installation with a new Ingress Configuration to be accessed at a TLS endpoint

 With all the pre-requisite configuration in place, we can now do the pieces to request the TLS certificate

-#### 3.1.
-Add the certmanager annotation:
+#### Ingress

+If you use Ingress

 Add the following annotation to your Ingress configuration by editing ReportPortal Helm chart values.yaml file